 2.1 Main features of the current cultural policy model

 During the former government, the Strategic Plan of the Ministry of Culture (2011-2013) has been adopted, and some strategic programmes have been elaborated (e.g. Strategy of Protection, Conservation and Sustainable Economic Utilisation of Cultural Heritage of the Republic of Croatia (2011-2015) that was adopted in July 2011.
-For more information see chapter 4.2.2).
-With the new government in power since December 2011, the revised Strategic Plan of the Ministry of Culture for the period of 2012-2014 was adopted in 2012 with some new goals elaborated (For more information see chapter 4.1).
+(For more information see chapter 4.2.2).
+With the current government in power since 2011, the revised Strategic Plan of the Ministry of Culture for the period of 2012-2014 was adopted in 2012 with some new goals elaborated (For more information see chapter 4.1).

 Decentralisation is still an important subject of debate in Croatian cultural policy and practice, and is also highlighted in the Programme of the new government.
 Experts in the Ministry of Culture and the Croatian Law Centre (NGO) have drafted a model of cultural decentralisation covering financing, infrastructure, decision-making and planning based on polycentric development corresponding with Croatian cultural and historical regions.
 However, primarily due to lack of funds on the local level, the process slowed down considerably.
 There has been a continuous pressure on the central government to enable fiscal decentralisation, which is a necessary precondition for any other efforts in this direction (decentralisation of education, health, etc.).
 The model of cultural decentralisation still awaits public debate, revision, and an eventual possibility to be gradually implemented.
 Cultural strategies on the local level are scarcely adopted; the only exception is the "Istrian Cultural Strategy" of the Istra County that was adopted in Poreč in 2009.
 Amendments to the Law on Cultural Councils in 2013 opened up the possibility of cities (or other municipalities) with more than 20 000 inhabitants to establish cultural councils.
 Further discussion on decentralisation and new territorial organisation of the Republic of Croatia will be very much influenced by the regional development strategies driven by the EU standards and priorities including NUTS regions.